 We had developed Electric Servo Brake System, which can control brake pressure accurately with a DC motor according to brake pedal force.
 Therefore, the system attains quality brake feeling while reflecting intentions of a driver.
 By the way, "Build-up" is characteristics that brake effectiveness increases in accordance with the deceleration of the vehicle, which is recognized as brake feeling with a sense of security as not to elongate an expected braking distance at a downhill road due to large-capacity brake pad such as sports car and large vehicles.
 Then, we have applied the optical characteristic control to Hybrid vehicles with Electric Servo Brake System by means of brake pressure control and regeneration brake.
 Hereby, we confirmed that the control gives a driver the sense of security and the reduction of pedal load on the further stepping-on of the pedal.

-Recent years have seen a rise in the number of air crashes and on board fatalities.
+Abstract Recent years have seen a rise in the number of air crashes and on board fatalities.
 Statistics reveal that human error constitutes upto 56% of these incidents.
 This can be attributed to the ever growing air traffic and technological advancements in the field of aviation, leading to an increase in the electronic and mechanical controls in the cockpit.
 Accidents occur when pilots misinterpret gauges, weather conditions, fail to spot mechanical faults or carry out inappropriate actions.
 Currently, pilots rely on flight manuals (hard copies or an electronic tablet) to respond to an emergency.
 This is prone to human error or misinterpretation.
 Also, a considerable amount of time is spent in seeking, reading, interpreting and implementing the corrective action.
-The proposed head mount assist for the pilot eliminates flight manuals, by virtually guiding the pilot in responding to in-flight necessities.
+The proposed augmented head mount virtual assist for the pilot eliminates flight manuals, by virtually guiding the pilot in responding to in-flight necessities.

 The diffusion of human and robotics in manufacturing system is one of the next steps in robotics.
 Since the computer power gets more and more powerful there is more and more possible to achieve safer working environment.
 This could lead to a possibility to work closer and more direct with a robot.
 In an EU FW7 funded project called LOCOMACHs (Low Cost Manufacturing and Assembly of Composite and Hybrid Structures) there are studies and tests to support a future higher TRL-leveled HMI-cell (Human Machine Interaction).
 The main object in this paper is to present how different safety system could help the HMI-cell to work properly in an industrial context, this when the operator enters the robot working area and working with a task that needs two hand.
 Safety defines as when its risk is judged to be acceptable.